lyzidiamond/lyzidiamond.github.com/content/writing/_index.md

 Notes:

 - I've included [articles](#articles), [tutorials](#tutorials), and [projects](#projects).
+- Looking for talks and workshops?
+See the [talks & workshops](/speaking) page.
 - The projects section includes programming projects with significant writing content, usually in the README.
 - Some tutorials have accompanying videos/slides.
 - Some of these docs are old and refer to things that don't work anymore.
 I've included approximate publish dates to highlight that context.